anshu0810/anshu0810.github.io/README.md

 1. [Github Desktop application](https://desktop.github.com/).

 ## Let's Get Started.
 1. Login on [github Pages](https://github.com/).
 Andrew Etter mentions that distributed version control systems (DVCS) like Git have better performance than centralized systems and allows the writer to work on documentation offline.
+Distributed version control Systems also allow multiple people to work and collaborate together.
 This is perfect as you will not need to be online to edit or make changes to your resume.

 2. Create a new repository.